The Syracuse Patient's Guide to Dental Facts

 In some cases, surgery may be required to eliminate snoring.
 Procedures can include any of the following: traditional surgery, outpatient laser-assisted uvulopalatoplasty (LAUP) to remove the uvula (not recommended for sleep apnea patients), nasal surgery to remove obstructions in the nose or to correct a deviated septum, and somnoplasty, the removal of part of the soft palate using a low-intensity radio frequency signal.

-If you experience any symptoms associated with snoring or sleep apnea, consult with your dentist so he or she can properly diagnose your condition or, if necessary, refer you to a specialist.
-If your dentist suspects you suffer from sleep apnea, he or she may refer you to a physician or a sleep specialist.
+If you experience any symptoms associated with snoring or sleep apnea, consult with Dr. Argyle so he can properly diagnose your condition or, if necessary, refer you to a specialist.
+If Dr. Argyle suspects you suffer from sleep apnea, he may refer you to a physician or a sleep specialist.
 For a proper diagnosis, you may have to undergo an overnight sleep study, which measures heart rate and how many times breathing is interrupted.

-If you have been diagnosed with snoring or obstructive sleep apnea, your dentist can work closely with your physician to implement and manage the prescribed therapy.
+If you have been diagnosed with snoring or obstructive sleep apnea, Dr. Argyle can work closely with your physician to implement and manage the prescribed therapy.
 Often a simple device can be may to help position your lower jaw forward while you sleep to prevent your snoring or sleep apnea.
-Call us at 801-774-0600 to find our more!
+Call us at 801-774-0600 to find out more!

 Fighting Tooth Decay Using Xylitol to Prevent and Control Cavities